Planning or thinking about a trip to Italy with teens?

-We went to quite a few groceries stores in different towns while in Italy.
+We went to quite a few grocery stores in different towns while in Italy.

 We enjoyed picking out snacks that we could not get at home.
 I’m especially missing some Nutella Biscuits right now.
 Italy loves Nutella by the way!
 You’ll find Nutella everywhere!

 Yes, you can go shopping anywhere, but shopping in Italy with teens is so much fun!

 I took my 13-year-old daughter on a mom-and-daughter-only shopping trip while in Italy.
 It was fun to go clothing shopping in Italy and see brands and different styles we don’t have in America.

 She got lots of cute clothes!
 We enjoyed that special alone time and I know it’s something she’ll always remember!

 If you’re looking for designer brands, Italy has got you covered too.
 You’ll find all the big luxury designer brands in Italy’s major cities.